Abhishek120107/carbon-credits/README.md

 # Carbon Credits — Mini Hackathon

-##Problem statement
+#Problem statement
--The current carbon credit system is centralised, opaque, and inefficient, making it difficult for industries and governments to verify, trade, and track genuine carbon credits.
+The current carbon credit system is centralised, opaque, and inefficient, making it difficult for industries and governments to verify, trade, and track genuine carbon credits.
 This leads to fraud, double-counting, and low trust in the sustainability market.
 ## Intro